For questions about theses, please contact (as appropriate):

 The Doctoral and Masters with thesis degrees are conferred by KAUST in recognition of high scholarly achievement, including the completion of approved courses of study, examinations, and the submission of a dissertation or thesis.
 Moreover, candidates pursue original work in a dissertation or thesis, and for some programs, defend it in an oral examination by the faculty.

-The information provided on this Library guide should help candidates fulfill the requirements of the university, but if there are any questions, please contact your Thesis Advisor/
+The information provided on this Library guide should help candidates fulfill the requirements of the university, but if there are any questions, please contact your Thesis Advisor, your GPC, the Registrar, or the Library, as appropriate.

 Thesis and Dissertation Guidelines